WISNUARWR/CERMATI-Test-QA/README.md

 #### Necessary fields which should be included in a bug.
 ```
-• For Parameter Date and Time Start or Leave, should be MANDATORY and DISABLE Input Text.
+• For Parameter Date and Time Start or Leave, should be MANDATORY and MANDATORY fromat Input Text.

-_OR_
+OR

 • For Parameter Date and Time Start or Leave, should be VALIDATION for appropriate format.
 ```